polakowo/datadocs/docs/machine-learning/machine-learning.md

 ---

 - Machine learning is an application of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
+- Some tips on learning "machine learning":

+> Follow guided learning, stay curious, watch the market and the industry, find the key players in education and product development, get to know their interests, follow that interests and try to draw a roadmap that you can use for your learning activities.

 ## Machine Learning Workflow